The abstract painter

 Until then, figurative paintings were drawn from a single object, but Cubism invented a method to capture the shape of the object seen from different angles and in a single image.

-This technique, which surprised many artists, has been transmitted to the present day.
+This technique, which surprised many artists, has been passed down to the present day.
 It is one of the most important inventions in the history of modern art.

 Expressive abstraction

-Pure abstract painting is also called "self-expressive abstraction".
-It is an abstract painting that uses the inner Self as the basis for creative action.
+Pure abstract painting is also called "self-expressive abstraction."
+It is abstract painting that uses the inner self as the basis for creative action.

 Vasily Kandinsky is a representative artist of this type of abstract painting.
-He was strongly influenced by the mystical and global worldview of the Russian symbolists, as well as by theosophy in which he began to take an interest from 1908.
+He was strongly influenced by the mystical and holistic worldview of the Russian Symbolists, as well as by Theosophy, which he began to explore from 1908 onwards.

-Neoplasticism is a theory of geometric abstract art proposed by Mondrian.
+Neo-Plasticism is a theory of geometric abstract art proposed by Mondrian.
 In 1911, Mondrian was deeply impressed by Picasso's Cubist works.
-He went to Paris and deepened his discussions with various painters.
-It was then that he considered that Cubism moved away from the pure conception of abstraction.
-For the painter, you have to go to the essential.
-For him, geometric shapes and primary colors are the essence of abstract art.
-His thoughts would later inspire the minimalists.
+He traveled to Paris and engaged in discussions with various painters.
+It was then that he came to believe that Cubism was straying from the pure concept of abstraction.
+For Mondrian, it was essential to get to the heart of the matter.
+For him, geometric forms and primary colors were the essence of abstract art.
+His ideas would later inspire the Minimalists.

-The abstract expressionist artist Jackson Pollock is the leading figure of “action painting”.
-It is a style in which we use the gesture in splashes, drips or large brush strokes.
-The meaning and aesthetics come from the movements of the painter.
+The abstract expressionist artist Jackson Pollock is the leading figure of "action painting."
+This style uses gestures such as splashes, drips, or broad brushstrokes.
+Meaning and aesthetics arise from the painter's movements.

 Color Field (circa 1950)

-A color field is a pictorial expression in which a colored “area” occupies a large portion of the screen.
-The entire canvas is completely smooth with no center or focal point.
-It has few motives and no object.
+A color field is a pictorial expression in which a colored "surface" occupies a large portion of the canvas.
+The entire canvas is completely smooth, without a center or focal point.
+It contains few patterns and no objects.
 Each color or geometric line plays an important role.
-Artists, who belong to abstract expressionism, such as Barnett Newman and Mark Rothko, Ronald Davis, are representative of this movement.
+Artists belonging to Abstract Expressionism, such as Barnett Newman, Mark Rothko, and Ronald Davis, are representative of this movement.

 Ten renowned abstract painters!